Tencent-Hunyuan/Hunyuan-MT/README.md

 pip install transformers==4.56.0
 ```

+*!!!
+If you want to load fp8 model with transformers, you need to change the name"ignored_layers" in config.json to "ingore" and upgrade the compressed-tensors to compressed-tensors-0.11.0.*

 The following code snippet shows how to use the transformers library to load and apply the model.

 we use tencent/Hunyuan-MT-7B for example